 - Complete an application for driving a vehicle to school.
-The application, which requires the signature of a parent/guardian, as well as the student, includes rules and regulations for driving/riding permits. - The parking permit application window for the 2020-21 school year is from September 1-September 11, 2020. - Turn the application into the office, along with \$10.00 application fee.
-Students who miss the application window will be assessed a \$15.00 application fee.
-If approved, the student will be issued a parking permit.
-The student, at a cost of \$20.00 each, must pay for any additional permits. - Because of limited parking facilities, permits will be issued only to students who have a legitimate need to drive to school on a regular basis. - Students needing to drive one day only must bring a written note signed by his/her parent or guardian each time he/she needs to drive.
-A daily parking permit will be issued to the student and is to be placed on the center of the dash. - Students must obey state traffic laws, drive in a safe manner, and give the right of way to the buses. - Any vehicle brought onto school property can be searched by the administration for reasonable suspicion. - Any violation of driving or parking rules while on school property may result in the student being denied the privilege of bringing a vehicle onto school property. - Students will lock their vehicles when arriving at school and will not return to or occupy the vehicle during the school day without permission from the office. - Students who drive to school without obtaining an appropriate parking permit will be subject to disciplinary action. - Follow School Drug and Alcohol Policy-Policy 227 - Follow School Search and Seizure Policy-Policy 226 - Driving to school and parking on school grounds is a privilege.
+The application, which requires the signature of a parent/guardian, as well as the student, includes rules and regulations for driving/riding permits. - Turn the application into the office, along with \$10.00 application fee. - Because of limited parking facilities, permits will be issued only to students who have a legitimate need to drive to school on a regular basis. - Students needing to drive one day only must bring a written note signed by his/her parent or guardian each time he/she needs to drive.
+A daily parking permit will be issued to the student and is to be placed on the center of the dash. - Students must obey state traffic laws, drive in a safe manner, and give the right of way to the buses. - Any vehicle brought onto school property can be searched by the administration with reasonable suspicion. - Any violation of driving or parking rules while on school property may result in the student being denied the privilege of bringing a vehicle onto school property. - Students will lock their vehicles when arriving at school and will not return to or occupy the vehicle during the school day without permission from the office. - Students who drive to school without obtaining an appropriate parking permit will be subject to disciplinary action. - Follow School Drug and Alcohol Policy-Policy 227 - Follow School Search and Seizure Policy-Policy 226 - Driving to school and parking on school grounds is a privilege.
 School and district administration reserve the right to revoke this privilege at any time without refund of the application fee.

-Parking passes will be revoked without refund for the following reasons:
+Parking passes may be revoked without refund for the following reasons:

-- Accumulating 11 or more tardies to school without medical excuse - Accumulating 20 absences to school - · Leaving school without permission.
+- Accumulating 11 or more tardies to school without medical excuse - Accumulating 20 absences to school - Leaving school without permission.
 Students must have prior authorization from school personnel - Reckless driving, speeding, riding on hoods, or driving in a manner that is dangerous to oneself or others on school property.
-These actions are also subject to prosecution under the Pennsylvania Motor Code. - Unauthorized entry into a car during school hours (including lunch/study hall periods) - Repetitive violations of student code of conduct - Administrative discretion
+These actions are also subject to prosecution under the Pennsylvania Motor Code. - Unauthorized entry into a car during school hours (including lunch/study hall periods) - · Repetitive violations of student code of conduct - Administrative discretion